 RICHMOND NH HISTORICAL SOCIETY OFFICERS

-We are currently meeting during good weather and after "COVID times" at 12 noon the first Wednesday of every month in the Richmond Town Pavillion.
+We are currently meeting at 1:30 the first Thursday of every month in the Richmond Town Pavillion.
 Everyone is welcome.

 Original Charter Statement